 A definite boost to the success of your exhibition marketing will be the space you set up.
 They have to be booked in advance, and it’s best to do so early.
 Not only does this guarantee you a spot at the exhibit, but the earliest bookers will also nearly always have access to the best positions.

-• The best spots tend to be on the perimeter, where you can set up in the corners or the walls of the exhibit hall.
+- The best exhibition hall spots tend to be on the perimeter, where you can set up in the corners or the walls of the exhibit hall.
 But most agree the best location is by the front entrance, where everyone is likely to see your promotion at least once.

 If you fail to get one of the better spots, don’t worry.
 It’s not the most important part of your exhibition, that’s often the pre-event promotion.
 This consists of several things:

-• Coverage – Trade shows have a good deal of publication surrounding them, and the pre-show event will show up in their range.
+- Coverage – Trade shows have a good deal of promotion surrounding them, and any pre-show publicity will show up the range of those attending and exhibiting.

-• Journalists – Inviting journalists to your stand is a very efficient move.
-Speaking to a journalist about your stand will not only put the word out about your presence and what you offer, but it provides them with material, which is always sought after in the writing world.
+- Journalists – Inviting journalists to your stand is a very efficient move.
+Speaking to a journalist about your stand will not only put the word out about your presence and what you offer, but it provides them with relevant marketing materials, which will be of use to them.

-• Mailing – The exhibition will have a list of pre-registered visitors on hand.
-Before the event begins, many promoters send out emails and letters to those they already know are coming, capitalising on the high chance of interest.
+- Mailing – The exhibition will have a list of pre-registered visitors on hand.
+Before the event begins, many promoters send out emails and letters to those they already know are coming, capitalising on the opportunity to build up interest.

-These three things will put you on the map with a range of people.
+These four things will hopefully put you on the map with a range of people.
 Now that you have their attention, let’s talk about business stands.

 What makes a good exhibition stand?

 Exhibition marketing requires a quality stand.
-Without a well-designed stand, there will be no impactful impression made on customers at all.
-Luckily, at Showplace, we offer the highest quality Exhibition Stands
+Without a well-designed stand at your exhibition event, there will be no impactful impression made on customers and you’ll likely fail to increase brand awareness.
+Luckily, at Showplace, we offer the highest quality Exhibition Stands.

-• Custom Built – These stands are a bespoke build.
+- Custom Built – These stands are a bespoke build.
 This makes them the most expensive of all the stands listed here, as they are very often only used for select purposes.
-However, elements can be reused across many shows.
+However, elements can be reused across many shows providing a sustainability and efficiency benefit to your exhibition strategy.
 For example, tension fabric graphics on a light-box stand system can be used time and time again, which also reduces waste.

-• Exhibition Trailers – Flexible, cost-effective way to promote your brand.
-Our exhibition Trailers come in a range of sizes, to suit all budgets and can accommodate a variety of pitch sizes and terrains.
+- Exhibition Trailers – Flexible, cost-effective way to promote your brand.
+Our exhibition trailers come in a range of sizes, to suit all budgets and can accommodate a variety of pitch sizes and terrains.
+They can also be used indoors within an exhibition hall as well as at outdoor shows and events.

 Having Impactful Exhibition Stands